ReiiYuki/resume/README.md

 ## 🎨 Themes

-This setup uses the "elegant" theme by default.
+This setup uses the "macchiato" theme by default.
 You can change themes by:

 1. **Install a different theme**:
    ```bash